 "root": { "op": "true" }

-}Completed status and cost under budget:
+Require a completed status and keep cost within budget:

 {